15 Myths and Facts About Suicide and Depression

-Depression is more common than AIDS, cancer, and diabetes combined, and nearly 400,000 people attempt suicide in the U.S. every year.
+Depression is more common than AIDS, cancer, and diabetes combined, and nearly 45,000 Americans die by suicide each year.
+More than 500,000 people visit a hospital for injuries related to self-harm in the U.S. every year.

 But even though it's a common and serious problem, many people don't know that much about depression and suicide—including who's at the greatest risk, why, and when they are most likely to be vulnerable.